-For Department of Veterans Affairs benefits recipients: The school will refund the unused portion of prepaid tuition and fees on a pro-rata refund basis.
+For Department of Veterans Affairs benefits recipients: The Law School will refund the unused portion of prepaid tuition and fees on a pro-rata refund basis.
 Any amount in excess of \$10.00 for an enrollment or registration fee will also be pro-rated.

-Atlanta's John Marshall Law School agrees to maintain a positive attendance record that also reflects late arrivals and early departures.
+The Law School agrees to maintain a positive attendance record that also reflects late arrivals and early departures.

-Atlanta's John Marshall Law School agrees not to exceed a student: teacher ratio of 25:1 as established by the State Approving Agency (SAA).
+The Law School agrees not to exceed a student teacher ratio of 25:1 as established by the State Approving Agency (SAA).